NorfairKing/template-api-server-with-auth-and-cli/README.md

-# API-first server with authentication and a CLI
+# API server with authentication and example CLI

-This is a template implementation of an API server that supports authenticated endpoints, and a CLI that can connect to it.
+This is a template implementation of an API server that supports authenticated endpoints, and an example of a CLI that can connect to it.

 ## License